When you lose a friend it feels unnatural and painful. So, why do we have to lose friends?

 5)When you lose a friend, be open to meeting new friends

-But at some point, we should strive to be open to meet a new friend and pave the way for a seasonal or lifetime friend to complement our journey.
+But at some point, we should strive to be open to meeting a new friend and pave the way for a seasonal or lifetime friend to compliment our journey.

 When you lose a friend, don’t let fear of being hurt rob you of the joy of great friendships.